blackstorm/VuexToast/README.md

 # VuexToast
-VuexToast
-user Vuex and Vue Toast component
+Vuex Toast component
+# How to use ?
+store.actions.showToast('message', 'className')